EMICS-2021/EMICS/index.md

 - Submission Format: [ACM Master Article Submission Templates](https://chi2021.acm.org/for-authors/chi-publication-formats) (single column; no more than 4 pages, excluding reference).
 Submissions are anonymous and should not include any author names, affiliations, and contact information in the PDF.

 If you have any questions, feel free to reach out to us at <emicschi2021@gmail.com>.

+## How to join

+The registration for CHI is open now and more details can be found at [https://chi2021.acm.org/information/4702.html](https://chi2021.acm.org/information/4702.html).
+Workshop registration is $30 and all workshop attendees are required to register for at least one day of the conference.

+Early registration deadline is March 16 and please be aware of the significant increase of the registration after the deadline.
+Please register through [this page](https://web.cvent.com/event/a8d16df9-b428-4d49-87bc-38beca548735/summary?rp=b11164e1-a8ba-4d1a-b30a-2422a2d2fa27) and email us for the workshop registration code at <emicschi2021@gmail.com>.
+Looking forward to seeing you all at the workshop!

 ## Related Papers
 *Please feel free to include relevant works on EMICS to the [zotero reference group](https://www.zotero.org/groups/2437516/emics/items).*